 A cruise ship keeps itself from being completely tipped over to one side because it is designed to have a balance between buoyancy and weight.
-A ship’s buoyancy is maintained by the topmost part of the ship and it is weighed down by the bottommost part.
+The topmost part of the ship maintains a ship’s buoyancy while the bottommost part weighs it down.

 Matters of Stability

-Rooms and amenities that are considered lighter – such as the theaters, restaurants, pools, dining rooms, etc. – are found on the upper levels of the ship.
-They are considered to be light because they aren’t densely packed like the things that maintain the center of gravity.
+Rooms and amenities that are considered lighter – such as theaters, restaurants, pools, dining rooms, etc. – are found on the ship’s upper levels.
+They are considered light because they aren’t densely packed like the things that maintain the center of gravity.

 They are light because they contain a lot of room and space for air and movement of the passengers.
 The stability of the ship is maintained from one end to the other because the things that determine its center of gravity are spread throughout the ship’s entire width.

 This great YouTube video addresses in detail the explanation to the question, “Can cruise ships tip over?”
 It clearly explains and illustrates this concept for you to understand how cruise ships maintain their stability.

 Cruise Ships and Large Waves: A Lesson on Stability

 Some people might worry that a huge wave – like those seen in movies – might cause a cruise ship to tip over or capsize.
 Many movies show this, but the good news is that it won’t!
 Those are all just cinematic effects and rarely happen in real life.